ashikMostofaTonmoy/Vagrant-vms/README.md

 vagrant resume
 ```

-Forces reprovisioning of the vagrant machine
+Forces reprovision of the `provision` script of the vagrant file in the vagrant machine

 ```sh
 vagrant provision
 ```

-Restart the virtual machine and force provisioning
+Restart the virtual machine and force provisioning script

 ```sh
 vagrant reload --provision